 If the sight of a perfectly restored ’55 Chevy makes your heart quicken and a 1940 Mercury convertible induces a state of pure joy, then consider Oklahoma City’s Southwest Street Rod Nationals your heart’s desire this spring.
 Oklahoma’s largest gathering of pre-1949 automobiles and street rods, this event also features 1950s-era Chevys, as well as Oldsmobiles, Buicks and Pontiacs.
 Browse through more than 1,900 specialty vehicles, visit the swap meet for vintage cars and car parts, and secure a seat in downtown Oklahoma City for the auto parade Friday night.
-Take your love of new and vintage cars to the next level with a visit to the Tulsa International Auto Show, held in mid-March, for 600 new models and concept vehicles.
+Take your love of new and vintage cars to the next level with a visit to the Tulsa International Auto Show, held in early-April, for 600 new models and concept vehicles.

 Celebrate the birth of Guthrie and the Land Run of 1889 by attending the city’s much-loved 89ers Days Celebration.
 Home to stunning Victorian-era brick architecture, the city of Guthrie pulls out all the stops during the month of April by rolling out the Western-themed red carpet for locals and visitors alike.
 Attend an 1889-style baseball game, witness as wagons, buggies and horses snake their way through downtown in the annual parade, or hot-foot it over to the 89er Rodeo for calf roping, barrel racing, bull riding and more.
 Visitors to this Oklahoma event will also enjoy an arts and craft show, carnival food vendors and themed window displays throughout the town.